KSorte/Risk-Aware-Path-Planning/README.md

 # Risk Aware Path Planner Take Home Problem
+In this repository is my attempt at solving the problem detailed below.

 This problem is designed to give Zipline an idea of how you think and program.
 It is a realistic (albeit simplified) version of the problem we face every-day